nbannist/community/README.md

  - Find projects in their communities that they would like to contribute to.
  - Find people to start a project with a particular goal in mind. (maybe it's better to just start a project?)
  - Advertise project ideas or problems to get people interested.
 Classifieds for projects/problems.
+ - Help with getting ideas from a community on a new policy/law.